Conveyancing solicitors fees

 Learn everything you need to know about conveyancing fees for buying a house, including how much it costs, what fees include and when you pay the solicitor.

-Conveyancing fees are for the legal work that needs to be done when you buy a home as the property's ownership needs to be transferred between buyer and seller.
+Conveyancing fees and conveyancing costs are for the legal work that needs to be done when you buy a home as the property’s ownership needs to be transferred between buyer and seller.

 Conveyancing fees can be separated into two categories: